darkfanxing/GAN/README.md

 ## Project Description
 The GAN (Generative Adversarial Netwrok) algorithm is a class of machine learning frameworks designed by Ian Goodfellow and his colleagues in June 2014.
 It's based on "Game Theory", to make two neural networks contest with each other.

-In this project, it will restore image using GAN model, and here is how it works:
+This project will restore image using GAN model, and here is how it works:
 1. Model setup:
     - Build discriminator and generator by using high-level API of Tensorflow 2, the model architecture is shown below:
         - "k(number)" means a kernel size of "number by number"